 With many a reprimand made, you would think Trump would at least wait a little while before going after the Morning Joe hosts again.
 Wrong.
 This morning, he continued his Twitter tirade, adding CNN and NBC to his list of targets.

 Doubling down on his childish insults, the President vindictively called the co-hosts "crazy" and "dumb as a rock."
 He then moved on to CNN followed by NBC.
 Specifically, he called out NBC for allegedly firing Greta Van Susteren because "she refused to go along w/ 'Trump Hate!'"
 Donald Trump making unproven claims of "fake news" is nothing new.
-For a while now, he has been unable to hide his disdain of CNN and any network that offers a critique of his behavior.
+For a while now, he has been unable to hide his disdain of CNN and any network that offers a critique of his behaviour.
 Trump has an established track record of hateful speech directed at female journalists especially.